RCA Mark II Sound Synthesizer

-The sequencer features of the RCA were of particular attraction to modernist composers of the time, especially those interested in writing dodecaphonic music with a high degree of precision.
-The RCA is cited by composers of the day as contributing to the rise of musical complexity, because it allowed composers the freedom to write music using rhythms and tempos that were impractical, if not impossible, to realize on acoustic instruments.
-The allure of precision as a mark of aesthetic progress (continuing with contemporary computer-based sequencers) generated high expectations for the Mark II, and contributed to the increased awareness of electronic music as a viable new art form.
+The sequencer was of particular attraction to composers writing serial music with a high degree of precision.
+The RCA was cited by composers including Milton Babbitt as contributing to a rise of musical complexity, because it allowed them the freedom to write music that would be impractical, if not impossible, to perform on acoustic instruments.
+The allure of precision as a mark of aesthetic progress generated high expectations for the Mark II, and contributed to the increased awareness of electronic music as an art form.
 An album featuring the instrument and its capabilities was issued by RCA (LM-1922) in 1955.

-The synthesizer had a four-note variable polyphony (in addition to twelve fixed-tone oscillators and a white noise source).
-The synthesizer was difficult to configure, requiring extensive patching of analog circuitry prior to running a score.
-Little attempt was made to teach composition on the synthesizer, and with few exceptions the only persons proficient in the machine's use were the designers at RCA and the engineering staff at Columbia who maintained it.
-Princeton University composer Milton Babbitt, though not by any means the only person to use the machine, is the composer most often associated with it, and was its biggest advocate.
+The synthesizer was difficult to configure, requiring extensive configuration prior to running a score.
+Little attempt was made to teach composition on the synthesizer, and few besides the designers at RCA and the engineering staff at Columbia who maintained it were proficient users.
+Babbitt is the composer most often associated with the synthesizer, and was its most prominent advocate.
+His works Vision and Prayer and Philomel both feature the RCA, as does Charles Wuorinen's 1970 Pulitzer-winning piece Time's Encomium.

-A number of important pieces in the electronic music repertoire were composed and realized on the RCA.
-Babbitt's Vision and Prayer and Philomel both feature the RCA, as does Charles Wuorinen's 1970 Pulitzer Prize for Music-winning piece Time's Encomium.
-Over time it fell into disrepair, and it remains only partly functional.
-The last composer to get any sound out of the synthesizer was R. Luke DuBois, who used it for a fifty-one second piece on the Freight Elevator Quartet's Jungle Album in 1997.